julianpiaggio/BaSP-A2022-Etapa-1/README.md

 ### Week 5 🕐
 In week 5 we work with the principles of javascript.
 We start to create variables, the types of variables there are and the use of properties such as toUpperCasa, subString, etc. We did practical exercises on functions.

+### Week 6 🕐
+in week 6 we continue working with javascript, we got to know and work on the dom to create elements, modify them, validate forms for those data that the user needs to enter.

 ### Download
 If you like our way of working and you are interested in replicating it, what you have to do is clone this remote repository on github or you can see it directly with this link that I leave below.
 Link https://julianpiaggio.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html